bloominstituteoftechnology/node-api-challenge/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+[x] Mention two parts of Express that you learned about this week.

+    Express provides routing.
+A way to select which request handler function is executed based on the URL and which HTTP Method was used.

+    Convenience helpers.
+Provide functionality out of the box.
+Provides extension methods added to the response and request methods, such as, request.ip, and reponse.redirect.

+    Views, which allow dynamically rendering HTML on the server and also generate it using other languages.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    Functions that get the rquest from reponse, can perform operations on them, and can either move into the next middleware, or return a aspeonse back to the client.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    A "resource" is simply an object, which defines one of more of the supported "actions".
+    GET/POST/PUT/DELETE

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    Http response codes, with an error number, may be returned.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+    We can partition out functionality into other files and use the require keyword to import them.

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
+- [x] Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [x] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
+- [x] Add your _Team Lead_ as a Reviewer on the Pull-request
-- [ ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.
+- [x] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.

 ## Database Persistence Helpers